From the World to the A: Coffee with Legends

 "From the World to the A: Coffee with Legends" is a platform of dialogue with Atlanta's international figures - athletes, diplomats, journalists, historians, business, and civic leaders - as they discuss the city's role in their careers and their experiences in the capital of Georgia.

-The first two seasons highlight the Atlanta Mayor’s Office of International Affairs’ Global Sports Initiative, which aims to elevate the City of Atlanta as an international sports hub through community engagement, sports exchanges, economic development, and sports diplomacy.
+The first two seasons highlight the Atlanta Mayor’s Office of International and Immigrant Affairs’ Global Sports Initiative, which aims to elevate the City of Atlanta as an international sports hub through community engagement, sports exchanges, economic development, and sports diplomacy.

 For Episode One, we interview Naomy Grand’Pierre, a Canada born, America raised, Haitian woman.
 Born in Montreal, Canada and an alumna of Whitfield Academy in Marietta, Georgia, Grand’Pierre is the first female Olympic Swimmer to represent the beautiful country of Haiti in the 2016 Summer Olympic Games in Rio de Janeiro, Brazil.
 Following the Olympics in 2018 at the CCCAN Games (Central American and Caribbean Swimming Championships), Grand’Pierre won the first Haitian medals for swimming: Gold and Silver medals in the 50m and 100m Breaststroke.
 To add to her impressive resume, Grand’Pierre is also the national record holder in the 50m & 100m Freestyle and 50m Fly.